![]() |

 What is the sleeping-car like?

 Every night a direct sleeper train links Prague with Krakow & Warsaw.
-There is one (or at peak periods, two) air-conditioned Czech sleeping-cars en route to or from Warsaw, numbered car 349 & at peak periods also car 347.
-It's a Comfortline sleeping-car, built by Siemens in Germany in 2004-2005, with 9 standard compartments with washbasin & 3 deluxe compartments with en suite toilet & shower, see the photos below.
+There is one air-conditioned Czech sleeping-car en route to or from Warsaw, a Comfortline type built by Siemens in Germany in 2004-2005, with 9 standard compartments with washbasin & 3 deluxe compartments with en suite toilet & shower, see the photos below.
 Inside the sleeping-car it's carpeted, air-conditioned, quiet and civilised.
 Each compartment can be sold as a 1, 2 or 3 bed room.
 There's crisp clean bedding, soap, towel, bottled water, free WiFi and a power socket for mobiles & laptops below the head-end of the bed.
 In the morning a light breakfast is included with tea or coffee.
 The compartments have a card-key locks like a hotel and there's a toilet & shower at the end of the corridor for sleeper passengers in the standard compartments.
 Sleeper berths are sold individually, you can book one bed in a 2 or 3 berth and share with another passenger of the same gender.
 Compartments are single-sex unless your party occupies the whole compartment.
 An excellent way to travel.

 Beds are 190cm x 75cm (approx 6'3" x 2'6"), but pillow or toes can project into a 2.5cm (1") gap either end between bed & wall, so no problem for anyone up to 6'5".